bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 The RC MAY include the `interact` field as described in {{request-interact}}.
 Inclusion of this field indicates that the RC is capable of driving interaction with the RO, and this field replaces any values from a previous request.
-The AS MAY respond to any of the interaction elements as described in {{response-interact}}, just like it would to a new request.
+The AS MAY respond to any of the interaction responses as described in {{response-interact}}, just like it would to a new request.

 The RC MAY include the `user` field as described in {{request-user}} to present new assertions or information about the RQ.